-In this study, data from the same sources as in Petrovic et al. (2022) is used.
-While in that study monthly data of precipitation, minimum and maximum temperature was used, here the daily values of the maximum (surface) temperature (T{max}) are employed.
+In this study, data from the same sources as in Petrovic et al. (2022) are used.
+While monthly data on precipitation and minimum and maximum temperatures were used in that study, the daily values of the maximum (surface) temperature (T{max}) are employed here.

 We use data from an ensemble of six EURO-CORDEX RCM simulations.
-Each of the experiments were conducted with 0.11° (≈ 12.5 km) horizontal grid resolution and cover the EUR-11 CORDEX-Domain.
+Each of the experiments were conducted with 0.11° (\approx 12.5 km) horizontal grid resolution and cover the EUR-11 CORDEX domain.
 Outputs from the following RCMs were used: COSMO-CLM, ALADIN 6.3 (hereafter referred to as ALADIN in the text), REMO2015 (REMO), RegCM 4.6 (RegCM), RACMO 2.2e (RACMO) and RCA4.
-All the runs obtained the boundary conditions from the global ERA-Interim reanalysis (Dee et al, 2011).
-When this analysis was initiated, these runs were the only ones that cover the study period 1980-2009 and contain the relevant meteorological variables.
+The boundary conditions for all the runs were obtained from the global ERA-Interim reanalysis (Dee et al., 2011).
+When this analysis was initiated, these runs were the only ones that covered the study period 1980-2009 and contained the relevant meteorological variables.

-In addition to the EURO-CORDEX data, we included the outputs from the ERA-Interim forced reanalysis WRF run for the time period 1980 - 2009 from Warscher et al. (2019).
-These simulations were preceded by a comprehensive search and final identification of optimal model physics and parameterization configuration for the target region Germany (Wagner and Kunstmann, 2016).
-This is the first major difference to the EURO-CORDEX outputs, which were aimed at the entire EUR-11 CORDEX-domain (Giorgi et al., 2009).
-A two domain setup with one-way nesting was employed to downscale the ERA-Interim reanalysis of approx. 75 km.
-The horizontal grid resolution of the innermost domain, which frames Germany and the near surroundings, is 5 km.
-This increased resolution is the second major difference to the EURO-CORDEX outputs.
-As mentioned above, we also used the outputs from the 15 km second WRF domain of the same run.
-Therefore, we will refer to WRF@5 km and WRF@15 km from here on to distinguish between the two runs.
+In addition to the EURO-CORDEX data, we included the outputs from the ERA-Interim-forced reanalysis WRF run for the time period 1980-2009 from Warscher et al. (2019).
+These simulations were preceded by a comprehensive search and final identification of the optimal model physics and parameterization configuration for the target region, i.e., Germany (Wagner and Kunstmann, 2016).
+This is the first major difference from the EURO-CORDEX outputs, which were aimed at the entire EUR-11 CORDEX domain (Giorgi et al., 2009).
+A two-domain setup with one-way nesting was employed to downscale the ERA-Interim reanalysis of approx. 75 km.
+The horizontal grid resolution of the innermost domain, which frames Germany and its near surroundings, is 5 km.
+This increased resolution is the second major difference from the EURO-CORDEX outputs.
+As mentioned above, we also used the outputs from the 15 km second WRF domain in the same run.
+Therefore, we will refer to WRF@5 km and WRF@15 km from hereon to distinguish between the two runs.

-More detailed information about the EURO-CORDEX RCMs and an overview of the different model physics configurations for all runs can be obtained from Table 1 and 2 in Petrovic et al. (2022).
-The gridded observational data set from E-OBS (Haylock et al., 2008), version 23.1e, in 0.1° (≈ 11.1 km) horizontal grid resolution serves as reference.
+More detailed information about the EURO-CORDEX RCMs and an overview of the different model physics configurations for all runs can be obtained from Tables 1 and 2 in Petrovic et al. (2022).
+The gridded observational data set from E-OBS (Haylock et al., 2008), version 23.1e, with 0.1° (≈ 11.1 km) horizontal grid resolution serves as a reference.

-The study region extends from 6° to 15° E and 47° to 55° N, so that it contains Germany and its near surroundings.
+The study region extends from 47 to 55° N and from 6 to 15° E so that it contains Germany and its near surroundings.
 The WRF and E-OBS data were regridded using bilinear interpolation to match the horizontal grid resolution of the EURO-CORDEX RCMs.